QuickBox/pro-v3/README.md

 # RELEASE COMING SOON

-July 17, 2022
+# July 17, 2022

 ---

-> The below has only been staged for release in the near future.
-Please check back for updates.
-Do not attempt to use this set of steps until then.
+> ## The below has only been staged for release in the near future.<br/>Please check back for updates.<br/>Do not attempt to use this set of steps until then.

 ---